reshift/adhese_npm_module/README.md

 The module is intended to be used as part of a Server Side Rendered application.
 It fetches the advertisments that are planned for the content being consumed and makes them available as custom parameters for the Freewheel Ad Server.
 It uses a Prebid Cache Server to store VAST xml until Freewheel returns its decision.

 Use of this module requires an active Adhese account.
-The current version is no more than a proof of concept and is not production ready.

 ## install
 Execute the following command in the root of your ReactJS projects.